Ty France Preview, Player Props: Mariners vs. Astros

 Ty France At The Plate

-- He has gone deep in nine games this year (5.9%), homering in 1.6% of his chances at the plate.

-- France has driven in a run in 41 games this year (27.0%), including 11 games with more than one RBI (7.2%).
-He has also driven home three or more of his team's runs in four contests.
+- In 42 games this season (27.5%), France has picked up an RBI, and in 11 of those games (7.2%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.